-Rebranding a 100-year-old Company
+Rebranding a 100-year-old company.

-ABM Industries evolved over the course of a century from a small window-cleaning business into a world leader in ‘manpower provisioning.'
+ABM Industries evolved over the course of a century from a small window-cleaning business into a world leader in manpower provisioning.
 While it is best known for its core business in janitorial services, a long series of acquisitions has given it capabilities in parking management, security, and building systems engineering, making it a global player in the building maintenance category.

 In spite of its impressive breadth, ABM was pigeonholed as a janitorial company and a custodial brand.
 In addition to educating the market—communicating and clarifying its offer—ABM needed to expand awareness.
 As one stakeholder put it: “We’re the biggest company nobody’s ever heard of.”
 Beyond that, ABM's long acquisition history left it with a complicated brand architecture—a kaleidoscope of regional, sub-specialty brands, without a strong, unifying framework—that added to its challenges.

-- We developed a new, IFS positioning that articulated its unique offer of value: a global work force, enabled by technology; ‘self-performed’ services; deep vertical expertise; and unrivalled breadth of services, delivered in a more ecologically responsible manner (and vertically integrated across a single platform to meet emerging turnkey requirements).
+In order to accomplish this, ABM turned to BrandingBusiness to undertake the re-branding effort, citing our strategy expertise, design strength, and B2B focus.
+Working with a new logo designed to honor the company’s workforce, BrandingBusiness added a new tag line, Building Value.
+It names the client’s primary physical asset (their buildings) and, at the same time, what ABM does (make those assets worth more).
+We developed a new, Integrated Facility Solutions positioning that articulated its unique offer of value: a global work force, enabled by technology, self-performed services, deep vertical expertise, and unrivalled breadth of services that are delivered in a more ecologically responsible manner (and vertically integrated across a single platform to meet emerging turnkey requirements).

-- And, we created an entirely new visual expression system, formal identity guidelines, and a wide spectrum of applications including: fleet graphics; tradeshow elements; a brand video; collateral; posters; and the 2011 Annual Report.
+BrandingBusiness simplified ABM’s brand architecture under a “Branded House” format, setting the corporate master brand over its major lines of business and rolling up its myriad of sub-brands.
+To signal the entrance of a new ABM we created an entirely new visual expression system, formal identity guidelines, and a wide spectrum of applications including: fleet graphics, tradeshow elements, brand video, collateral, posters, and the 2011 ABM Annual Report.